 - Location: Volume 349.

 - Finding aid consists of a file list.

-- The records are classified under the Canadian Conference of MB Churches inventory Volume 349, and partially located on microfilm reel 59.
+- Formerly classified under the Canadian Conference of MB Churches inventory Volume 349.

 - Described by Shauna Hudson summer 2004.
 Edited by Donovan Giesbrecht September 2, 2004.